isomerpages/pmo-nptd/media-centre/articles/_posts/2020-09-24-population-in-brief-2020-key-trends.md

 3.	**Overall population**

-* The citizen population grew by 0.6%, to reach 3.52 million as of Jun 2020.
-The citizen population continues to age steadily, with 16.8% aged 65 and above compared with 16.0% last year.
-The permanent resident population remained stable at 0.52 million as of Jun 2020.
+* The citizen population grew by 0.6 per cent, to reach 3.52 million as of June 2020.
+The citizen population continues to age steadily, with 16.8 per cent aged 65 and above compared with 16.0 per cent last year.
+The permanent resident population remained stable at 0.52 million as of June 2020.

-* The non-resident population decreased by 2.1%, to reach 1.64 million as of Jun 2020.
-This was largely due to a reduction in foreign employment in Services, from Jun 2019 to Jun 2020.
+* The non-resident population decreased by 2.1 per cent, to reach 1.64 million as of June 2020.
+This was largely due to a reduction in foreign employment in Services, from June 2019 to June 2020.
 By pass type, Work Permit Holders saw the largest decrease.

-* Overall, Singapore’s total population stands at 5.69 million as of Jun 2020.
-The total population decreased slightly by 0.3% from Jun 2019 to Jun 2020.
+* Overall, Singapore’s total population stands at 5.69 million as of June 2020.
+The total population decreased slightly by 0.3 per cent from June 2019 to June 2020.
 This was largely due to the decrease in the non-resident population.

 PIB 2020 is available [here](/media-centre/publications/population-in-brief).